Harrison Lake National Fish Hatchery

-The Harrison Lake National Fish Hatchery is a fish hatchery located near the James River in Charles City in Charles City County, Virginia, in the United States.
+The Harrison Lake National Fish Hatchery is a fish hatchery located near the James River in Charles City, Virginia, in the United States.
 It is managed and operated by the United States Fish and Wildlife Service.
 Like other components of the National Fish Hatchery System, the hatchery's mission is to conserve, protect, and enhance fish, wildlife, plants, and their habitats, as well to cooperate with like-minded partners to further these goals.
 As of 2025, its specific purpose is to produce migratory fish for the stocking of coastal rivers and their headwaters in the Chesapeake Bay area and participate in the restoration and preservation of freshwater mussel populations in the Mid-Atlantic region of the United States.

 Management

 The hatchery office building on March 24, 2010.

 The Harrison Lake National Fish Hatchery is managed at operated by the United States Fish and Wildlife Service.

 Activities

 Fish production

 Since the 1980s, the Harrison Lake National Fish Hatchery has focused its fish production efforts on migratory fish of commercial, recreational, and ecological importance in the Chesapeake Bay region, including alewives (Alosa pseudoharengus), American shad (Alosa sapidissima), and blueback herring (Alosa aestivalis).
 It produces millions of these fish each year for stocking in rivers in Maryland and Virginia, working with state and Native American tribal partners in efforts to restore and maintain alewife and blueback herring populations.